Integrative Biological and Behavioral Sciences

 Intervention Efficacy and Behavior Change

-Research that increases progress in the evaluation and synthesis of interventions among populations experiencing health disparities by identifying the mechanisms of effective interventions and behavior change at the individual, interpersonal, and system levels.
+Research that increases progress in the evaluation and synthesis of interventions by identifying the mechanisms of effective interventions and behavior change at the individual, interpersonal, and system levels to improve overall health.

 Program Contact(s): Dr. Carlos Garrido, Dr. Arielle Gillman, Dr. Arundhati Gogineni, Dr. Olga Herren